tscharke/vandermeer.github.io/team/thomas.scharke.md

         github:
             url: "https://github.com/tscharke"
             title: 'GitHub'
+experiences:
-experience: "With over 15 years of competence in creating applications for individuals, startups and large corporations, I'm an expert at leading and developing Mobile- and Web-Projects: Apps, SPAs and API-services."
+    - "With over 20 years of competence in creating applications, I‘m an expert at leading and developing projects for mobile and web (Apps, SPAs, API-services, etc.)."
-description: "Passionate implementer of ideas preferably with React-Native, TypeScript, JavaScript and React"
+    - "I dispose of a deep understanding of the front- and backend, the integration of different systems, the interaction, the product and the communication with stakeholders."
+    - "All this with passion, compassionate and focus of people and products.
+And in the last 5 years location- and time-independent (#RemoteWork, #NewWork)."
 contact: "scharke@van.dermeer.de"
 ---
 ### Tech & Skills